paul12716/VRDL_HW1/README.md

 ### Data preprocess

-We first read training_labels.csv to make a dictionary that correspond car's classes name to a simple int.
+We first read training_labels.csv to make a dictionary that correspond a car's class name to a simple int.
 For example : Ford F-150 Regular Cab 2007 correspond to 108.

 Then we do image preprocessing in the following order.